devendra454545/dsa-patterns-striver-sheet/README.md

 ---

-I will keep adding more patterns (19–22 next) as I continue practicing.
+I will add the last pattern, p22 as I continue practicing.